Matsdj/matsdj-shattered-pixel-dungeon/README.md

 ##Crafting/Consumables
 Some items I never craft/use these should be buffed/changed.
-	I think giving a lot of the expensive ones uses instead of durations would help
+	I think giving a lot of the expensive ones uses instead of durations would help New recipy to turn a seed into its potion form for 8 energy New recipy to turn the stones into their scroll versions for 8 energy

+Some specific anti debuff items:
+	Cure for posion (new drop from spider?)

+Potion of healing is so strong that it makes every other potion feel mostly irrelevant (this extra problematic because I removed the drop cap)
+	Probably divide the healing by 2 or 4

 ##Other
 Stewed Meat needs a reason to exist.